golang/vscode-go/docs/settings.md

 #### `importShortcut`
-(Experimental) importShortcut specifies whether import statements should link to documentation or go to definitions.
+importShortcut specifies whether import statements should link to documentation or go to definitions.